Some images enlarge when clicked depending on the resolution

 At Garrs Lane facing north.
 The relocated Bank of St Helens is at center left of photo, 3 doors from A&P

-Lookin east on Farnsley Road toward Dixie Hwy at Eisenminger farm, later Mueninnghoff's home.
-Now Matheis Ln area.
-1930s maybe
+Lookin east from Eisenminger Farm on Farnsley Road toward Dixie Hwy 1/2 mile distance.
+Later was Mueninnghoff's home.
+Now, Matheis Ln area.
+1930s maybe.

 Caption said Dixie Highway (18th Street), June 4, 1935.
 I wonder if the the R.R. crossing is for the old Interurban Line.